 - Political – The growing alliances (i.e between the Chinese and Russians); amidst China’s exclusion from the TPPA

 - Social – The growing prominence of high quality China goods

-Let us keep this brief and focused and perhaps just enlighten everyone an economic sense, since it correlates the most with our subject of interest: currencies.
-There is long talked history on how China pushes their goods globally via manipulation of their currency.
+Let us keep this brief and eye our focus in an economic sense, since it correlates the most with the asset class of interest: CURRENCIES.
+There is much prominence on how China has historically expanded their reign globally via manipulation of their currency.
 Interestingly, when the Federal Reserve was busy printing fresh credit and continued injecting it into their system (at the expense of an ever-growing and constantly revised ridiculous debt ceiling), China’s dumping of cheaper goods into the US economy in particular has worked towards their advantage; excess ‘credit’ has been sucked away from US and has continued to flow into the Chinese economy over the years.
-China now holds more than 1 trillion worth of U.S debt; a nuclear bomb over the entire American economy which they can tactically chose to destruct in time.
-How and why would they do this? (btw which once again when googled, little or almost no available info is addressed from the likes of the mainstream) The preferred answer by us here at EssenceFX to that question is when they’ve well refined their 10 key industries for 2025.
+China now holds more than 1 trillion worth of U.S debt; a potential nuclear-like financial bomb over the entire American economy which if they choose to, can tactically destruct in time.
+How and why would they do this? (by the way which once again when 'Googled' shows little or almost no available information on the matter) The preferred answer by us here at EssenceFX to that question is when they’ve well refined their 10 key industries for 2025.
 Notice something fun here?
 That’s right, these targeted industries heavily correlate with the top 5 American export sectors.
-What will happen to the United States at some point in time if they were to be declared bankrupt due to failure to commit to such debt?
+What will happen to the United States at some point in time if they were to be under heavy economic pressure due to failure to commit to such growing debt?
 That’s right, their export demand would then flow to China.
 How much is this exactly?
-Well do add up the values from the table here.
-Think Samsung and Iphone.
-The literal ‘destruction’ of one device eventually lead to a spike of demand for the other.
-Surely, there would be no need for us to elaborate on this further? ;)
+Well, think Samsung and Iphone.
+The literal ‘destruction’ of one device eventually lead to a spike in demand for the other.
+Surely, there would be no need for us to elaborate on this further?

-Have you realized the amount of contradictions the mainstream media has tried to or have successfully sold to you over these past few years?
-Here’s the list of perverted financial instruments and arguments which follow the in our opinion, senseless mainstream arguments:
+Have you realized the amount of contradictions mainstream media has successfully fed you over these past few years?
+Here’s a list of perverted financial instruments and arguments which follow the in our opinion, senseless mainstream arguments:

-Have you noticed the difference in values and mentality between the demographic cohorts Gen X and the growingly significant Gen Z?
+Have you noticed the divergence in values / mentality between the 'Generation X (Gen X)' and the growingly significant 'Generation Z (Gen Z)'?

 - Impatience – a spill over effect of the controlled environment and technology

-- Environment – as set by the regulating elites, (after point number 2 below)
+- Environment – as set by the regulating elites

 Imagine a world without Facebook likes.
 Imagine a world without virtual payment systems.
 Imagine parenting without the use of any electronic devices.
-Imagine a world without google.
-Lastly, imagine a world without electronic capital controls (Note: This final point has been recenly challenged by the growing use of cryptocurrencies).
-While the baby boomers would be able to take this to be a norm, those who edge closer towards generation Z would deem such a world as impossible.
-For example, likes on Facebooks have led to the birth of career bloggers and social influencers, two terms which generate modern day income generation for those who are able to sucessfully partake in it; take for instance 'unboxing' which has surfaced as a new age subculture which involves watching kids unbox their toys.
+Imagine a world without 'Google' and lastly, imagine a world without electronic capital controls (Note: This final point has been recenly challenged by the growing use of cryptocurrencies).
+While the baby boomers could be able to do without this, those who edge closer towards 'generation Z' would deem such a world as impossible.
+For example, likes on Facebooks have led to the birth of career bloggers and social influencers, two terms which can somewhat translate into modern day income generation for those who are able to sucessfully partake in it; take for instance 'unboxing' which has surfaced as a new age subculture which involves watching kids unbox their toys.
 In relation to this, Forbes recently reported that a 6 year old boy made as much as USD$11 million just by reviewing toys alone.
 Applications like 'Amazon' or 'Ebay' allows one to be a seller on their own personal domain, directly connecting them with interested parties to partake in sales and purchase arrangements for profit.
-Computerization is now very common in schools where almost all areas of studies are well integrated with it's usage (with some universities as mentioned go as far to promote ‘esports’ as a career).
-With central banks as watchdogs, there is a limit on the amount of money one can remit out of a country.
+Computerization is now very common in schools where almost all areas of studies are well integrated with it's usage (with some universities as afromentioned, go as far to promote ‘esports’ as a career).

 In your opinion, what determines wealth of a country and the health of its economy?